 • Must be willing and able to work occasional nights, weekends and holidays (may be required to work flexible schedules to provide staff coverage)

-• Work typically performed in an indoor 3-floor residential building
+• Work typically performed in an indoor 3-floor office building

 Tools and Equipment Used